HackUCF/plinko.horse/index.markdown

     <img src="/assets/hpcc0_section3.jpg" />
   </div>
   <div class="right-container">
-  <h3>Horse Plinko is a good time.
-We believe that professionalism and fun can coexist, and that students involved in an active community of their peers are more likely to succeed in school, career, and beyond.</h3>
+  Horse Plinko is a good time.
+We believe that professionalism and fun can coexist, and that students involved in an active community of their peers are more likely to succeed in school, career, and beyond.
   </div>
 </div>